antonfirsov/docs/2024/06-Jun/lets-learn-dotnet-aspire/lets-learn-dotnet-aspire.md

 * [July 10th 2024 - Japanese](https://www.youtube.com/watch?v=Cm7mqHZJIgc&list=PLdo4fOcmZ0oVGRpRwbMhUA0KAvMA2mLyN&index=2) with Kazuku Ota and Miho Kurmimoto

 New Let's Learn .NET Aspire world-wide events will be announced soon, so check back and be sure to subscribe to [.NET on YouTube](https://youtube.com/@dotnet).

+## Host a local user group meetup on .NET Aspire

+Calling all user group organizers and speakers!
+We need your help to bring .NET Aspire to more local .NET communities around the globe!
+We have the content, we have the training material, and all we need is you!
+Give a presentation or do a full workshop by organizing a local meetup in your area and let us know about it.
+We will help promote the event across our social channels and we will do our best to send you some swag ahead of time based on your location.

+Once you have your meetup scheduled simply [fill out this form](https://aka.ms/AAr0hen) and let us know about it!

 Hope to see you at an upcoming event!